Page updated 04 July 2025

 Current situation

-The security situation in the Middle East remains volatile and unpredictable.
-A ceasefire is currently in place, however tensions in the region remain high and there is an ongoing risk of further military conflict.
-Remain security conscious and monitor media for updates.
-Read our advice about keeping yourself when there is a threat of violence or conflict.
+A ceasefire is in place between Israel and Iran.
+Tensions in the region remain high and there is an ongoing risk of further military conflict.
+Remain security conscious when travelling in Israel or Iran, and monitor media for updates.
+Read our advice about keeping yourself safe when there is a threat of violence or conflict.

-Commercial flights have resumed in Israel and are starting to become available in Iran.
+Commercial flights have resumed in Israel and Iran.
 Transportation, particularly flights, may continue to be disrupted at short notice.
-Contact your travel provider about air and land transport options and availability.
+Contact your travel provider about air and land transport options and availability if you plan to depart

 Read our travel advice for Iran